-Ren Ri (b.
-1984 in Harbin, China) studied Fine Art at Tsinghua University before receiving his Masters at Saint-Petersburg Herzen State University in Russia.
-He also holds a PhD in Fine Art from Central Academy of Fine Arts, Beijing.
+Ren Ri was born in 1984 in Harbin, China, he studied Fine Art at Tsinghua University and then received his Masters at Saint-Petersburg Herzen State University, Russia.
+He has a PhD in Fine Art from Central Academy of Fine Arts, Beijing.
 Ren Ri has won and been nominated for several international awards and contests in the arts.